 ARE SPROUTS HEALTHY?

-Since it is far easier for your body to digest a liquid-rich plant than a dry seed, your body gets a better yield from the nutrients with a sprout.
-As you typically eat your homegrown sprouts raw, the nutrients do not perish during heating.
+Since it is far easier for your body to digest a liquid-rich plant than a dry seed, your body gets a better yield from the nutrients when you eat the sprout.
+As you typically eat your homegrown sprouts raw, the nutrients also do not perish during heating.
 Instead, you get the full benefit of all the nutrition in the small sprout.

 That’s why some call sprouts a “superfood”.